firstdraft/appdev-lessons/lessons/ruby-conclusions.md

   - **Conditionals** (If statements).
   - **Loops**.

 That's all we _need_.
-We can build anything with these, using just some careful thought and what you can find in these chapters.
+We can build anything with these, using just some careful thought.

 #### We are inventors